tinko26/ao.net/docs/ao.bits.md

 # Ao.Bits

-This namespace contains a single static class with extension methods for integer types.
+The `Ao.Bits` namespace contains a single static class with extension methods for integers.

-## Extensions
+## Extension methods for integers

 The `Extensions` class contains methods that get or set bits of integer values, respectively.